TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * Overwrite: In the event of a conflict, overwrites the conflicting field with the default value defined by the add-on.
 * Preserve: When a conflict occurs, the conflicting field is preserved with its existing value.

+> [Caution when changing versions]
+> When changing add-on versions, the default settings for required components may change.
+Conflicts can occur even if the user doesn't directly change these fields.
+Selecting "None" or "Preserve" for the conflict handling option may cause add-on installation/update failure.
+You can prevent conflicts by selecting "Override" for the conflict handling option.

 > [Caution about the Preserve option]
 You can't preserve all changes to the resources that make up an add-on.
 If a conflict occurs in a non-preservable field, the install/update operation will fail.